19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (iii) services ancillary to, including that of organising the performance outside Singapore of the services referred to in sub-paragraphs (i) and (ii);

-(j) services supplied —
+(j) subject to subsections (4B) and (4C), services supplied —

 (i) under a contract with a person who belongs in a country outside Singapore; and

-(ii) which directly benefit a person who belongs in a country other than Singapore and who is outside Singapore at the time the services are performed,
+(ii) which directly benefit a person who belongs in a country other than Singapore and who is outside Singapore at the time the services are performed;

-not being services which are supplied directly in connection with —

-(A) land or any improvement thereto situated inside Singapore; or

-(B) goods situated inside Singapore at the time the services are performed, other than goods referred to in paragraph (g);
+[28/2007 wef 01/07/2007]

 (k) prescribed services supplied —